hankbao/libreboot/docs/bsd/freebsd.md

 Troubleshooting
 ===============

-Most of these issues occur when using libreboot with coreboot\'s \'text mode\' instead of the coreboot framebuffer.
-This mode is useful for booting payloads like memtest86+ which expect text-mode, but for FreeBSD it can be problematic when they are trying to switch to a framebuffer because it doesn\'t exist.
+Most of these issues occur when using libreboot with coreboot's 'text mode' instead of the coreboot framebuffer.
+This mode is useful for booting payloads like memtest86+ which expect text-mode, but for FreeBSD it can be problematic when they are trying to switch to a framebuffer because it doesn't exist.

 In most cases, you should use the vesafb ROM images.
 Example filename: libreboot\_ukdvorak\_vesafb.rom.

-won\'t boot\...something about file not found
+won't boot\...something about file not found
 ---------------------------------------------

 Your device names (i.e. usb0, usb1, sd0, sd1, wd0, ahci0, hd0, etc) and